Nephos/botpop/README.md

 Some official plugins are developped.
 You can propose your own creation by pull request, or add snippets link to the wiki.

 ## List
-- [Base](https://github.com/pouleta/botpop/blob/master/plugins/base.rb) : this is a basic plugin, providing __version, code, help, and troll__
+- [Base](https://github.com/pouleta/botpop/blob/master/plugins/base.rb) : this is a basic plugin, providing __version, code, help, and troll__.
+It also provide a full groups's system.
 - [Network](https://github.com/pouleta/botpop/blob/master/plugins/network.rb) : an usefull plugin with commands __ping, ping ip, ping http, traceroute, dos attack and poke__
 - [Searchable](https://github.com/pouleta/botpop/blob/master/plugins/searchable.rb) : a little plugin providing irc research with engines like __google, wikipedia, ruby-doc, etc...__
 - [Proxy](https://github.com/pouleta/botpop/blob/master/plugins/proxy.rb) : an audacious plugin to create user access to a local proxy